mwanggh/A-Priority-Based-Multi-Robot-Search-Algorithm-for-Indoor-Source-Searching/README.md

 ## Dataset

 The dataset is designed for the task of multi-robot indoor source searching.
-It builds upon our previous research\[[GitHub](https://github.com/mwanggh/An-Exploration-Enhanced-Search-Algorithm-for-Robot-Indoor-Source-Searching)\].
+It builds upon our [previous research](https://github.com/mwanggh/An-Exploration-Enhanced-Search-Algorithm-for-Robot-Indoor-Source-Searching).
 Several new scenarios have been created and simulated.

 - [CAD files.](https://huggingface.co/datasets/WangHaaa/SourceSearchingDatasetCAD) The 3D models were created by the [RobotAtVirtualHome](https://github.com/DavidFernandezChaves/RobotAtVirtualHome) project and converted into CAD models.
 - [CFD data.](https://huggingface.co/datasets/WangHaaa/SourceSearchingDatasetCFD) CFD simulations were conducted using the [OpenFOAM](https://openfoam.org/) 11 software.